sonnyit/java/_posts/2015-12-01-jb-basic-data-types.md

 If a primitive type is not set to a value when a variable is defined, it takes a default value.
 For boolean values, this is false.
 For the others, this is a representation of zero, such as 0 for ints or 0.0f for floats.

+Primitive types are the basic building blocks of Java types.
+They are assembled into reference types.
+Reference types can have methods and be assigned to null.
+In addition to “normal” numbers, numeric literals are allowed to begin with 0 (octal), 0x (hex), 0X (hex), 0b (binary), or 0B (binary).
+Numeric literals are also allowed to contain underscores as long as they are directly between two other numbers.

 **Numeric Types**

 * byte